pranavshelar/CTF_Writeup/Sustah-THM/README.md

 ![rate_limit_error](images/rate_limit_error.png)

 So i went to [**HackTricks - Rate Limit Bypass**](https://book.hacktricks.xyz/pentesting-web/rate-limit-bypass) to see if I can find some way to bypass the rate limiting.
 I found that by adding these  **Headers**  "X-Originating-IP: 127.0.0.1, X-Forwarded-For: 127.0.0.1, X-Remote-IP: 127.0.0.1, X-Remote-Addr: 127.0.0.1, X-Client-IP: 127.0.0.1, X-Host: 127.0.0.1 & X-Forwared-Host: 127.0.0.1" we can bypass the rate limiting.
 So i again wrote a [**Python Script**](script.py) to brute force the number and evade the rate limiting by adding these headers into the request.
+Also I brute force the number from 10000 to 30000 as the answer feild was asking for number with 5 digits.
 After running it I was successfully able to find the number which was the correct guess to the game.

 ![python script](images/python_script.png)